-Trading fees aside, having access to trade what you want is also an important consideration.
+Next to commission rates, being able to trade what you want is important.
 TradeStation Securities offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Ally Invest offers Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading.
-As far as mutual funds go, Ally Invest offers its clients access to 10138 different mutual funds while TradeStation Securities has 4854 available funds, a difference of 5,284.00.
-And, commission free ETFs deserve a mention, which for investors means access to 0 funds at both brokers.
+Looking at mutual funds, Ally Invest offers its clients access to 10138 different mutual funds while TradeStation Securities has 4854 available funds, a difference of 5,284.
+Commission free ETFs can also be valuable for customers, which in this case means trading a possible 0 commission free ETFs at both brokers.

-Finally, by looking at the most popular features and offerings of each broker, we can really see the differences between the two.
-Ally Invest and TradeStation Securities both have virtual trading.
-For mobile trading, Ally Invest supports the iPhone App and Android App while TradeStation Securities supports the iPhone App, iPad App and Android App.
-Online banking is also used by many clients, and multiple brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Ally Invest while TradeStation Securities offers clients none of these.
-All things considered, when it comes to platform tools, research, and trading via smartphone, TradeStation Securities posted awards for Best in Class - Platforms & Tools in 2014, while Ally Invest found itself with none of these.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+Ally Invest alongside TradeStation Securities offer virtual trading.
+Taking a look at mobile trading, Ally Invest offer clients access to an iPhone App and Android App while TradeStation Securities has an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Ally Invest while customers at TradeStation Securities can have none of these.
+On the whole, when it comes to tools, research, and mobile trading, TradeStation Securities was rated Best in Class - Platforms & Tools in 2017, while Ally Invest was rated none of these.

-Overall, Ally Invest comes out on top with 4.00 stars over TradeStation Securities's 3.50 stars.
+Overall, Ally Invest boasts 4.00 stars versus TradeStation Securities's 3.50 stars.